numpy/numpy/doc/source/reference/random/index.rst

 .. warning::

-  The Box-Muller method used to produce NumPy's normals is no longer available in `~RandomGenerator`.
-It is not possible to reproduce the random values using ``RandomGenerator`` for the normal distribution or any other distribution that relies on the normal such as the gamma or student's t.
+  The Box-Muller method used to produce NumPy's normals is no longer available in `~.RandomGenerator`.
+It is not possible to reproduce the exact random values using ``RandomGenerator`` for the normal distribution or any other distribution that relies on the normal such as the `numpy.random.gamma` or `numpy.random.standard_t`.
+If you require bitwise backward compatible streams, use `~.mtrand.RandomState`.
-  Use the backward-compatible legacy generator, `~mtrand`, which fully reproduces the sequence produced by pre-1.17.0.

 * The normal, exponential and gamma generators use 256-step Ziggurat methods which are 2-10 times faster than NumPy's Box-Muller or inverse CDF